YAME SENCHA | CHARCOAL FINISH FIRED

-When we first heard about this tea, we couldn't help but jumping with excitement; we've been fans of Konomi San's work since 2019, but this gem had somehow escaped our attention.
+When we first heard about this tea, we couldn't help but jumping with excitement; we've been fans of Konomi San's work since 2019, but this gem had somehow escaped our attention until last year.

 After the leaves are steamed (asamushi style), Konomi San finishes this tea by hand on a table that is covered with Japanese traditional paper and fired with high density charcoal.